hyphacoop/cosmos-ansible/README.md

 ## 🌴 Automatic Test

-This repository runs different tests automatically as defined below.
+This repository runs the following test automatically as defined below.

 ### Joining the Public Testnet (weekly)